ProAssurance Co. (NYSE:PRA) Expected to Post Earnings of $0.19 Per Share

-Wall Street analysts predict that ProAssurance Co.
-(NYSE:PRA) will report $0.19 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
-Four analysts have provided estimates for ProAssurance’s earnings, with estimates ranging from $0.12 to $0.24.
-ProAssurance reported earnings per share of $0.06 in the same quarter last year, which would indicate a positive year-over-year growth rate of 216.7%.
-The company is expected to report its next quarterly earnings results on Monday, February 28th.
+Equities analysts expect ProAssurance Co.
+(NYSE:PRA) to post earnings per share of $0.19 for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for ProAssurance’s earnings, with the highest EPS estimate coming in at $0.24 and the lowest estimate coming in at $0.12.
+ProAssurance posted earnings of $0.06 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 216.7%.
+The firm is expected to report its next quarterly earnings results on Monday, February 28th.

 According to Zacks, analysts expect that ProAssurance will report full year earnings of $0.97 per share for the current fiscal year, with EPS estimates ranging from $0.90 to $1.03.
-For the next financial year, analysts anticipate that the firm will post earnings of $0.80 per share, with EPS estimates ranging from $0.60 to $0.95.
-Zacks’ EPS averages are a mean average based on a survey of research firms that cover ProAssurance.
+For the next year, analysts expect that the company will report earnings of $0.80 per share, with EPS estimates ranging from $0.60 to $0.95.
+Zacks’ EPS averages are a mean average based on a survey of sell-side research firms that follow ProAssurance.

 ProAssurance (NYSE:PRA) last announced its earnings results on Monday, November 8th.
 The insurance provider reported $0.25 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.16 by $0.09.
 ProAssurance had a return on equity of 3.32% and a net margin of 12.13%.
 The firm had revenue of $309.70 million for the quarter, compared to analyst estimates of $275.04 million.
 During the same quarter last year, the firm posted $0.05 EPS.
 The business’s revenue was up 36.5% on a year-over-year basis.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 7th.
-Shareholders of record on Wednesday, December 22nd will be issued a $0.05 dividend.
-The ex-dividend date is Tuesday, December 21st.
-This represents a $0.20 dividend on an annualized basis and a yield of 0.81%.
-ProAssurance’s payout ratio is currently 8.55%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, January 7th.
+Stockholders of record on Wednesday, December 22nd will be given a dividend of $0.05 per share.
+The ex-dividend date of this dividend is Tuesday, December 21st.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.85%.
+ProAssurance’s dividend payout ratio (DPR) is 8.55%.

+Large investors have recently made changes to their positions in the company.
+Marshall Wace North America L.P. purchased a new position in ProAssurance in the 1st quarter valued at $42,000.
+First Mercantile Trust Co. acquired a new stake in shares of ProAssurance in the second quarter valued at about $62,000.
+First Horizon Advisors Inc. purchased a new position in shares of ProAssurance in the third quarter worth about $76,000.
+Royal Bank of Canada boosted its position in ProAssurance by 43.1% during the second quarter.
+Royal Bank of Canada now owns 6,083 shares of the insurance provider’s stock worth $138,000 after acquiring an additional 1,833 shares during the last quarter.
+Finally, Mutual of America Capital Management LLC grew its stake in ProAssurance by 6.6% during the 2nd quarter.
+Mutual of America Capital Management LLC now owns 7,670 shares of the insurance provider’s stock valued at $174,000 after acquiring an additional 473 shares in the last quarter.
+Hedge funds and other institutional investors own 83.43% of the company’s stock.

 ProAssurance Company Profile